Flogistix/airmethane.external-api-client/README.md

 The API is used by creating a path with your desired parameters and appending them to the base URLs above.
 The format looks like:
 ```
-<base_url>/<parameter1>/<parameter1_value>/<parameter1>/<parameter2_value>/...
+<base_url>/<parameter1>/<parameter1_value>/<parameter2>/<parameter2_value>/...
 ```

 Details for how to use the parameters, what they represent, and how to interpret the responses are below.

 ## GET external/inspections
 Retrieve inspections by user, org, site, inspection date, leak ID, or inspection ID.
 Order of parameters in the path does NOT matter.
-This endpoing is intended for Air Methane customer usage only.
+This endpoint is intended for AirMethane customer usage only.

 ### Get all inspections a user has access to
 ```